Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 (RehabMan) - bitbucket.org

-For those who know what a kext is, there is no need to explain how it works.
+Those who know what kind of kext this is don’t need to explain its work.

 And for those who don’t know, they don’t need it.